opper-ai/opper-webagent/README.md

 ### Usage

-To use the navigation agent:
+There are two ways to use the navigation agent:

+#### 1. Command Line Script

 1. Install dependencies:
    ```bash